nayan32biswas/mongodb-odm/docs/tutorial/relation/foreignkey_relationship.md

 ```

 !!!warning
-    If we call `load_related` the data will be loaded immediately no lazy loading will be applied.
+    If we call `load_related`, the data will be loaded immediately; no lazy loading will be applied.

 ### Read related data of specific field

 By default, `load_related` will load all related data from the database.

-We can narrow down what relational document will be loaded from the database by passing a list of the field name in `fields` if we don't need all.
+We can narrow down which relational documents will be loaded from the database by passing a list of field names in `fields` if we don't need all of them.

 In this example, we pass the `country` field that needs to be loaded from the database.